Guidelines and Policies

 - Librarians can best assist you if you allow at least one week’s time for arrangements and preparation.
 Scheduling is subject to availability of a classroom and of the librarian who will teach your class.

-- Please plan on accompanying your class to the library instruction session and remaining with your class for the entirety of the library instruction session.
+- Please plan to accompany your class to the library instruction session and remain with your class for the entirety of the library instruction session.

 - Please do not assume that the class has been scheduled until you receive a confirmation.

 The Library welcomes school group visits.
 These visits are most useful to students in grades 9-12 who need resources at the UD Library to complete assignments.
 Additionally, all public K-12 schools in Delaware have access to online databases, magazines and encyclopedias through the UD Lib/SEARCH program, managed by the University of Delaware Library.

 For information on planning a visit to campus, including parking information, please see Resources for School Groups Visiting the Library.

 Policy on School Groups Visiting the University of Delaware Library